-Gas fired central heating and hot water system via the 'Worcester Greenstar 40 cdi conventional' boiler which is located in the utility room, while the original hot water storage tank can be found within the landing cupboard at first floor level.
-Radiators in the main apartments with copper piping and individual thermostatic control valves where seen, while there are wall mounted towel rails in the main bathroom and WC compartment.
+Gas fired central heating and hot water system via the 'Worcester Greenstar' boiler located in the kitchen and the thermal hot water storage tank can be found within the attic eaves off the main bedroom.
+Radiators in the main apartments with individual thermostatic control valves and copper piping where seen, while there are wall mounted towel rails within the sanitary apartments.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is presumed to be connected to the main public sewer.
 The system was not tested.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.